 Crux (“Cruhx”) winery is owned by Brian Callahan and Steven Gower.
 They source grapes from their own vineyards, as well as other sites in Sonoma County’s Russian River Valley—all farmed using sustainable, earth, and environment friendly practices.
-If you visit their Instagram page @cruxwinery, you’ll also see they’re just as passionate about their beloved animals as they are their wines.
-This is a small winery who deserves our support!
-I urge you, wine friends, to seek out a new wine to love and order a bottle of wine from them!
+If you visit their Instagram page (@cruxwinery) you’ll also see they’re just as passionate about their beloved animals as they are creating quality wines.

-While they create many reds, Grenache, Petite Sirah, Syrah, Mourvedre, and Zinfandel, thanks to Dave, the kind social media wine influencer and co-founder of the #PinkSociety (find him on Twitter @_drazzari), I received this amazing bottle of Crux’s Sauvignon Blanc.
+Thanks to Dave, social media wine influencer and co-founder of the #PinkSociety (find him on Twitter @_drazzari), I received this sample of Crux’s Sauvignon Blanc.

 The 2015 SBV is a blend of 85% Sauvignon Blanc and 15% Viognier.

 The simplistic, clear style of labeling makes it uniquely eye catching.
 Although their website states it’s unfiltered, the wine appears bright, ultra-clear and is a gorgeous pale, mellow yellow.

 “We focus on wines that capture the unique characteristics of Sonoma County’s Russian River Valley, where we live.
 Our wines are rich, complex and balanced, without excessive alcohol levels or overripe fruit flavors.” ~ Crux Winery